BDC Hamburger Icon

 Open row

-4 ways to strengthen your balance sheet
+How to boost your balance sheet

 Thinking about balance sheets isn’t the most exciting part of being a small business owner.
-However, if you want to position your business for growth or increase cash flow, building a fortress balance sheet should be a serious goal.
+However, if you want to position your business for growth or increase your cash flow, building a fortress balance sheet should be a serious goal.

 Every business is different, so there is no one-size-fits-all solution for strengthening your finances.
 Consider using some or all of these strategies to improve your cash flow statement and balance sheet.